archaron/xiaomi-ble-esp32-ylyk01yl/README.md

 # XIAOMI BLE Yeelight YLYK01L proof-of-concept for ESP32

-Proof-of-concept application for ESP32 to auth & decode YLYK01L (and maybe other contorls dimmers, etc).
+Proof-of-concept application for ESP32 to auth & decode YLYK01L (and maybe other controls dimmers, etc).

 Scans for XIAOMI BLE device with productID specifed in `requiredProductId`, authenticates, receives beacon key and stores it in the EEPROM.